tihado/vidzly-2025/README.md

 1. **Upload Your Raw Footage** - Drop your clips through the Gradio web interface
 2. **Describe Your Vision** - Optionally provide a description of the mood, style, or vibe you want
-3. **AI-Powered Sequential Processing** - Our workflow intelligently processes your videos step by step:
+3. **AI-Powered Parallel Processing** - Our optimized workflow processes your videos efficiently using parallel execution:
-   - **Video Analysis**: Analyzes videos to understand content, mood, and key moments
+   - **Parallel Video Analysis**: All videos are analyzed concurrently using Google Gemini AI to understand content, mood, and key moments
-   - **Script Generation**: Creates composition scripts with scene sequences and transitions
+   - **Script Generation**: Creates intelligent composition scripts with scene sequences, transitions, and timing
-   - **Music Generation**: Generates background music matching the video mood
+   - **Parallel Asset Creation**: Music generation and frame extraction run simultaneously to save time
-   - **Thumbnail Creation**: Extracts frames and generates engaging thumbnails
+   - **Thumbnail Generation**: Creates engaging thumbnails with AI-generated text and stickers
-   - **Video Composition**: Combines everything into a polished final video
+   - **Video Composition**: Combines clips, music, and thumbnail into a polished final video with smooth transitions
 4. **Get Your Masterpiece** - Receive a polished video with thumbnail overlay on the first frame

 ## 🛠️ Available Tools